These general terms and conditions apply to all offers and agreements in which VRelax acts as a supplier.

 2.1 These general terms and conditions apply to every offer, quotation or delivery from the Supplier and form an integral part of every Agreement between the Supplier and the Customer.
 Purchasing or other terms and conditions of the Buyer are expressly not applicable.

-2.3 Supplier reserves the right to change or supplement these general terms and conditions.
-Continued use by the Customer of the Application, after the general terms and conditions have been amended or supplemented, shall constitute acceptance of the new general terms and conditions.
-The parties can only deviate from these general terms and conditions in Writing.
+2.2 Supplier reserves the right to amend or supplement these general terms and conditions.
+Continued use of the Application by Purchaser after the general terms and conditions have been amended or supplemented shall be deemed acceptance of the new general terms and conditions.
+Parties may only deviate from these general terms and conditions in writing.

-2.4 All quotations and quotations with regard to the services of the Supplier are without obligation and revocable until the moment that the Supplier confirms in Writing that the Agreement with the Customer has been concluded or that the Supplier has commenced delivery.
-An Agreement can also be concluded between the parties if the acceptance by the Buyer only deviates from the quotation on minor points, which is at the discretion of the Supplier.
-An offer from the Supplier will automatically lapse if the Customer has not accepted it within thirty (30) days.
+2.3 All quotations and price estimates with regard to the services of Supplier are without obligation and revocable until the moment that Supplier confirms in writing that the Agreement with Purchaser is concluded or that Supplier has commenced delivery.
+An Agreement can also be concluded between the parties if the acceptance by Purchaser deviates from the quotation only on minor points, which is at the discretion of Supplier.
+An offer from Supplier will automatically lapse if Purchaser has not accepted it within thirty (30) days.

 A reciprocal agreement requires efforts from both parties.
 This article regulates some general aspects of the way in which the Supplier provides its Services and the obligations of the Customer in that context.